fernandodiacenco/QoE_Wifi/README.md

             Check Force 40MHz Mode
             Beacon Interval: 200

+Forcing width to 40mhz means the clients can achieve maximum theoretical output of 150mbps on this radio, wich is 50mbps faster than a standard 10/100 fast ethernet cable

 Note: Setting the beacon interval at 200 instead of the default 100 on the 2.4ghz radio will encourage clients to try the 5ghz radio first unless the signal is very weak

     INTERFACE CONFIGURATION